 If your unruly hormones mean that you’re struggling against a crazy flood of sebum, we recommend oil-balancing products to help your skin regain its equilibrium.

 Our nutrient-rich Clear Skin Elixir is designed to be worn overnight, thoroughly infusing your skin with the healing properties of coral and French pink clay.
-Smoothing and balancing, it can help reduce hormonal breakouts and even out your complexion!
+Smoothing and balancing can help reduce hormonal breakouts and even out your complexion!

 You’ve probably heard that diet plays a role in the development of acne.
 No big surprises there.
 But you may not realize how your diet plays that role.